Diagnosing Schizophrenia In Teens

 Negative symptoms

-• Withdrawal or apathy: When it comes to making plans with friends or talking to others, people with schizophrenia sometimes withdraw.
+• Withdrawal or apathy: When making plans with friends or talking to others, people with schizophrenia sometimes withdraw.

 • Trouble with speech: Also known as alogia, this negative symptom of schizophrenia is characterized by the inability to show one’s feelings when talking, or even talk much at all during a conversation.

-• An inability to perform basic functions: Patients with schizophrenia may stop bathing or performing basic hygienic functions.
+• An inability to perform basic functions: Individuals with schizophrenia may stop bathing or performing basic hygienic functions.

-• Affective flattening: This occurs when someone with schizophrenia talks in a flat tone that lacks emotion, or is unable to make normal facial expressions in response to things that happen around them.
+• Affective flattening: A flattening effect is present when someone with schizophrenia talks in a flat tone that lacks emotion or cannot make normal facial expressions in response to events around them.

-• Inability to stay on task or finish what they started: Some patients with schizophrenia struggle with their ability to follow through on tasks.
+• Inability to stay on task or finish what they started: Some individuals with schizophrenia struggle with their ability to follow through on tasks.
 Some doctors refer to this symptom as “avolition.”

 Positive symptoms